fazibear/puddleofcode/content/story/2023-04-17-lets-go-wasm.md

 Serve files from `build` folder, and use the browser.

-Notice that the browser will give camera access only on `localhost`, or when you're using `https://`
+Notice that the browser will give camera access when you're using `https://` or `localhost`

 P.S